mmenozzi/mmenozzi.github.io/_posts/2016-01-22-php-web-development-with-docker.md

 Putting it all together - Docker Compose
 ----------------------------------------

-As you may understand, could be very unconfortable start several containers every time that we have to start our development environment.
+As you may understand, it could be very unconfortable to start several containers every time that we have to start our development environment.
 To overcome this there's [Docker Compose](https://docs.docker.com/compose/) which allows to specify a multiple containers setup in a single YML file (`docker-compose.yml`).
 Then it’s possible to start all the required containers with a single command.
 For example, this is my `docker-compose.yml` for a Magento 1.x application:

     php: